Flying Vipers

 Flying Vipers are a Boston based dub reggae band.
-The trio is composed of twin brothers John and Marc Beaudette and Zack Brines, and was originally formed as a side project of Destroy Babylon.
+The group was formed by twin brothers John and Marc Beaudette and Zack Brines from the Kings of Nuthin', originally as a side project of Destroy Babylon.
 Jay Champany produced the group's first two releases, both recorded and mixed direct to cassette tape.

+In 2024, the band released "Show Me", their first single for Easy Star Records.